Risotto with tomato sauce is an easy pantry-friendly meal that welcomes endless variations ~ a healthy, comforting vegetarian dinner as written.

-Tomato risotto is simple but not boring!
+Risotto with tomato sauce is simple but not boring!

-Cooking risotto on the stovetop is relaxing
+tips for cooking tomato risotto on the stovetop

-- First, heat a small saucepan of water and/or stock.
-For 2 cups of dry arborio rice, you’ll want somewhere around 8-10 cups of liquid, but don’t stress about it too much because you can always add more if you need it at the end.
+- For 2 cups of dry arborio rice, you’ll want somewhere around 8-10 cups of liquid, but don’t stress about it too much because you can always add more if you need it at the end.
 I usually use roughly half water and half stock, depending on what I have.
-You want to keep your liquid hot but not boiling.

 - Sautée your arborio rice in a little butter or olive oil, and then if you’re adding an ingredient like wine, add that first so the rice can absorb all that flavor and the alcohol can cook off.
-Stir it frequently so that the rice doesn’t stick or burn.

-- When your wine is mostly absorbed, add a couple of ladles of your liquid and stir it into the rice.
-Continue stirring somewhat frequently until it’s mostly absorbed.
-Keep adding liquid and stirring the rice until it’s nice and creamy and fully cooked.
-Taste it when you think it’s getting close, you can decide whether you want it super soft and well done, or still with a little bit of an al dente bite.
+- Taste it when you think it’s getting close, you can decide whether you want it super soft and well done, or still with a little bit of an al dente bite.

-- This process shouldn’t take all that long, it usually takes me about 30 minutes.
-I always add one last ladlel or so of liquid at the end, because the rice will continue to absorb liquid as it sits there waiting to be served.
+- Add one last ladlel or so of liquid at the end, because the rice will continue to absorb liquid as it sits there waiting to be served.
 This is especially important if you’re adding something like grated cheese at the very end, which will absorb some of the liquid, too.

 - Add a protein like Italian sausage or pancetta

-- Kids would love mini meatballs
+- Kids would love mini meatballs!

 - Add chopped fresh tomatoes towards the end of cooking for a bright dose of acidity and extra tomato flavor